Naseem Vicky

 Malik Naseem Waqas (born 18 July 1970), better known by his stage name Naseem Vicky, is a Pakistani theatre, television and film actor, director, producer, playwright and stand-up comedian.

-He is working in Punjabi dramas as a stand-up comedian and also in some comedy shows on many news channels in Pakistan.
+He works in Punjabi dramas as a stand-up comedian and in some comedy shows on news channels in Pakistan.

-He has also appeared in comedy shows in India, including Nautanki Ke Super Overs on Colors TV and Comedy Nights Bachao on Colors TV.
+He has also appeared in comedy shows in India, including Nautanki Ke Super Overs and Comedy Nights Bachao on Colors TV.
 He also participated in Kapil Sharma's shows Comedy Nights with Kapil and The Kapil Sharma Show.

 Personal life

 Naseem Vicky was born Malik Naseem Waqas in Faisalabad, Punjab, Pakistan on 18 July 1970.
 In 2000, he moved to Lahore for his career.

 He is married to fellow TV actress Chandni Naseem.

 Career

 Television and film actor

 He has acted in many television series, including Family Front (1997), a well-known PTV sitcom, and a number of movies.

 Theatre actor, director, producer and playwright

 In 2017, he wrote a comedy play based on the Indian movie Dangal (2016), Vicky portraying Aamir Khan's role.
 A few months later, he wrote and directed a play that parodied Indian movie Baahubali 2 (2017), also playing the main role.

 In 2020, he produced and directed a play, also a parody, based on Pakistan's famous drama Meray Paas Tum Ho (2019), where he was the lead actor alongside fellow comedian Qaiser Piya.